Family Websites and Services I’ll Use In 2007

 The post office in my town is really busy and there’s always a homeless guy outside screaming four letter insults at people as they enter the building.
 I don’t mind it if I’m alone but I’m not really ready to explain to Max what a “B*t*ch *ss Ho M*ther F#c*er” is.
 I know, that’s so suburban of me.

-So I use the Post Office site to order stamps and to print postage for packages I need to send (get yourself a scale….$20 on Ebay).
+So I use the Post Office site to order stamps and to print postage for packages I need to send.
 All your postage needs without the colorful language!

 Contrary to the evidence of our dinner table for most of the last year, I don’t actually want to feed my kids pasta every night for dinner.
 I’ve been trying, for almost five years, to come up with 7-10 meals which make up my repetoire so that I can make them without reading a recipe and without forgetting any ingredients at the market.